Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Practices of Therapists to Guide Rehabilitation Sessions

 \subsubsection{Timing}

-Therapists mentioned that typically, they aim to engage in conversations or provide feedback immediately when a particular situation occurs.
-However, they sometimes refrain from generating feedback to avoid making a post-stroke survivor more frustrated with repetitive feedback. \textit{``I usually give feedback immediately right after completing an exercise or when a post-stroke survivor performs an incorrect motion''} (TP 2). \textit{``But, it depends. if I just continuously ask a post-stroke survivor to avoid compensation, it would make him more frustrated (...)
+Therapists mentioned that typically, they aim to engage in conversations with a post-stroke survivor or provide feedback immediately when a particular situation occurs.
+However, they sometimes refrain from generating immediate and repetitive feedback to avoid making a post-stroke survivor more frustrated.
+They mostly engaged with a post-stroke survivor before and after a patient completes an exercise. \textit{``I usually give feedback immediately right after completing an exercise or when a post-stroke survivor performs an incorrect motion''} (TP 2). \textit{``But, it depends.
+If I just continuously ask a post-stroke survivor to avoid compensation, it would make him more frustrated (...)
 When a post-stroke survivor performs an incorrect motion with compensated joints, I would rather speak differently and suggest taking a rest while''} (TP 1).